 - Fullscreen game is not available

-TinyTake by MangoApps is a sophisticated screen recorder that allows you to capture images and videos from your computer screen, add comments, and share them with others in minutes.
-TinyTake comes with an online cloud-based gallery where you can store all your screen captures and recorded videos.
+TinyTake by MangoApps is a sophisticated desktop screen recording software for Windows or Mac.
+It lets you capture images and videos from your computer screen, add comments, and share them within minutes.
+It is especially useful for those looking for compound tools that come with an online cloud-based gallery where you can store all your screen captures and recorded videos.

 - Bulk file sharing